-The Karowe Mine produced 440,751 carats of diamond in 2013 (on budget) from the treatment of 2.35 million tonnes of ore (1% above forecast) from the North, Centre, and South Lobes of the deposit.
 The Mine operates under a fifteen year mining license, granted by the Republic of Botswana, terminating on October 9, 2023.
 In accordance with this license, a 10% revenue based royalty is paid on each sale as determined under the Botswana Mines and Minerals Act, 1999.
 The Corporate tax rate in Botswana is a minimum of 22% to a maximum of 55% based on the Company's overall profitability.